anty-filidor/spreading-vs-mln-structure/README.md

 - 7: xi in all layers equals 50% of the original xi
 - 8: xi in all layers equals 0.01
 - 9: Delta equals to 1000 nodes per layer
+- 10: TODO experiment where layers play a role

 ## Repository Structure